StefanosTheDev/UseTechResume/README.md

   - User Model:
     - FirstName, LastName, Username, Email, Password
 - Users will also have the ability to login with Username / Password.
 - Users will also have the ability to leverage Google Auth to login if Username / Password is not an option they wish to use.

+#### Opeartion Level:
+- User will log into their account.
+Drop Text inot a text box.
+It will get outputted by AI to fit their resume.
+We will probably have some questions prior as well for context to shape the System Level.
+Then if the user likes the output.
+They can copy that generation. and send it to their resume.
+If the User goes beyond an X Amount of Tokens.
+They will be informed that they have to enter the paid option moving forward.

 ### USER SCHEMA